Erik Tuxen

-Erik Oluf Tuxen (4 July 1902 – 28 August 1957) was a Danish big band leader, composer and arranger, who worked for most of his life in Denmark.
-From 1936 until his death by cancer on 28 August 1957 he was conductor at the Danish National Symphony Orchestra of Danish Radio.
+Erik Oluf Tuxen (4 July 1902 – 28 August 1957) was a Danish conductor, composer, bandleader, and arranger.
+He worked for most of his life in Denmark.
+From 1936 until his death in 1957, he was a conductor at the Danish National Symphony Orchestra of Danish Radio.

 Along with Thomas Jensen and Launy Grøndahl, Tuxen pioneered performances and recordings of Carl Nielsen's music.
 Tuxen was also a prolific film arranger, responsible for the musical direction for many Danish films in the 1930s and 1940s.
 He was also a jazz bandleader.

 He gave the British premiere of Nielsen's Fifth Symphony at the 1950 Edinburgh International Festival where it created a sensation.
-Later that year he premiered the work on disc.
+Later that year, he conducted the symphony's first commercial recording.